ABS510/amazon-analysis/README.md

   </a>
 </p>
 We were curious about three things, which we tried to find out by project:
-1. What is the item that renders the most number of related purchases (IDDFS, Depth Limited Search),
+1. What are the top-N items that render the most number of related purchases (IDDFS, Depth Limited Search)?
-2. What is the product that would be most efficient to promote on (Tarjan's Algorithm),
+2. Among the top-N products from step 1, what are the products that would be most profitable to promote on (Tarjan's Algorithm)?
-3. [Shawn please add here]
+3. After filtering top-N products from the raw dataset, what are the total number of products we are left with?
+(Breadth First Search)

 ## Getting Started